-Go bals Reflection Questions Reflection Log 1.
-Tracking Student Progress What areas of student improvement are you seeing as a result of deliberate practice you have implemented?
+l- Deficiention of the second Deflection Lon 1. oals Tracking Student Progress Reflection Questions What areas of student improvement are you seeing as a result of deliberate practice you have implemented?
 (List/Select data source/s used in measuring student progress.)
 (Optional: Attach data source/s.)
-2. Teacher Goal (Guiding Questions.
+Reflection Log 2.
+Teacher Goal (Guiding Questions.
 Briefly address.)
 What professional development has helped me change instruction?
 How am I preparing and delivering lessons differently?
 What do I need to further improve instruction?
 3. Professional Development Is the professional development available meeting my needs to attain my goals?